 You will need a web server with all the basic requirements of Drupal.

-The only additional requirement is that you use PHP 5.3+.
+- PHP 5.4+.
 Drupal 7 itself only requires PHP 5.2+, but farmOS makes heavy use of the Openlayers module, which uses some newer features of PHP.